epi-project/brane-documentation/user-guide/src/system-admins/installation/control-node.md

 ### Downloading prebuilt images
 The recommended way to download the Brane images is to use `branectl`.
-These will download the images to `.tar` files, which can be send around at your leisure; and, if you will be deploying the framework on a device where internet is limited or restricted, you can also use it to download Brane's auxillary images ([ScyllaDB](https://www.scylladb.com/) and [Kafka](https://kafka.apache.org/) ([zookeeper](https://kafka.apache.org/quickstart))).
+These will download the images to `.tar` files, which can be send around at your leisure; and, if you will be deploying the framework on a device where internet is limited or restricted, you can also use it to download Brane's auxillary images ([ScyllaDB](https://www.scylladb.com/)).

 Run the following command to download the Brane services themselves:
 ```bash